The Mind Model

 It looks for the “intent” of the outside input and will block the input if there is evidence of something trying to control us without our permission, or if there is some other benefit for blocking it.

-However; the judgmental mind cannot change the reactions that the reactive mind has learned, and neither can the analytical mind.
+However; the Behavior/Decision Center cannot change the reactions that the Imagination has learned, and neither can the analytical mind.

-The analytical mind cannot change how the judgmental mind feels, or what it decides for us to do, just as the judgmental mind cannot change what the truth is for the analytical mind.
+The analytical mind cannot change how the Behavior/Decision Center feels, or what it decides for us to do, just as the Behavior/Decision Center cannot change what the truth is for the analytical mind.

 Understanding this facet of the mind model is important when using hypnosis for change work.